Mike Ehrmantraut: Season 6

 Nacho flees after opening the gate to Lalo's home so the hitmen can enter, and Tyrus later directs him to a motel.
 Inside his room he finds a gun, cash, and a cell phone.
 Nacho calls Tyrus, who tells him to hide until it is safe to move.
 He then attempts to call Mike, who declines to answer.
-While Nacho remains hidden, Mike and Gus' men enter his home and pay his girlfriends to leave town.
+While Nacho remains hidden, Mike and Gus's men enter his home and pay his girlfriends to leave town.
 They break into Nacho's safe, from which Mike removes the cash and the fake Canadian IDs Nacho had made for himself and his father Manuel.
-Victor delivers a duplicate safe, into which Mike places the cash, Nacho's fake ID, and an envelope.
+Victor delivers a duplicate safe, into which Mike places the cash, Nacho's fake ID, and an envelope that contains details of an offshore bank account and the hotel where Nacho is staying.
 Nacho discovers he is being surveilled and confirms the watcher is reporting to Gus, causing him to realize Gus has betrayed him to the cartel.
 A cartel hit team led by the Cousins arrives and a firefight breaks out.
 Nacho escapes in a stolen truck.
 Mike engages in a standoff with Tyrus and Gus because he wants to lead a team to Mexico to find Nacho, but Gus wants to force Nacho to reveal himself by holding Manuel hostage.

 Mike receives a call from Nacho, who asks to speak to Gus.
 Nacho offers to give himself up as long as Manuel is protected.
 Gus arranges to smuggle Nacho into the U.S. Afterwards, Mike and Nacho go over the plan for Nacho to absolve Gus of blame for Lalo's death by falsely blaming another drug family.
 After confessing, Nacho will attempt to flee so that Victor can kill him, guaranteeing his death will be swift and the Salamancas will not torture him.
 Mike administers a beating so it will appear Nacho was captured.
-While Mike watches and trains his rifle on the location, Gus, Tyrus, and Victor meet with Juan Bolsa, Hector Salamanca, and the Cousins to hand Nacho over.
+While Mike watches and trains his rifle on the location, Gus, Tyrus, and Victor meet with Juan Bolsa, Hector, and the Cousins to hand Nacho over.
 Nacho claims he killed Lalo while working with a rival family, the Alvarezes.
 He further absolves Gus by admitting he tried to kill Hector, but that Gus saved him.
-Rather than attempt to flee, Nacho uses a piece of broken glass from Gus' trash to free himself from his restraints, seize Juan's gun, and kill himself.
+Rather than attempt to flee, Nacho uses a piece of broken glass from Gus's trash to free himself from his restraints, seize Juan's gun, and kill himself.
 As Gus and his men depart, the Cousins assist Hector to fire bullets into Nacho's lifeless body.
 Mike places his rifle in its carrying case and walks back to the road so Gus, Tyrus, and Victor can pick him up.